Written by: A O’Neill, Licensed Pest Control Technician

 Regular vacuuming will be necessary to remove flea larvae from carpets and furniture.

-Blattella germanica (Linnaeus)
+7. Cockroach (German) Blattella germanica (Linnaeus)

-|Color||The German cockroach is a light brown to tan color when fully developed with two dark parallel stripes on their back.|
+Color: The German cockroach is a light brown to tan color when fully developed, with two dark parallel stripes on its back.

-|Size||5/8″ (1.59cm) but other species can grow much larger
+Size: 5/8″ (1.59cm) but other species can grow much larger

-|Appearance||Cockroaches are oval shaped with small heads, flat bodies, and 6 legs.
+Appearance: Cockroaches are oval-shaped with small heads, flat bodies, and 6 legs.

-|Habitat||Cockroaches like warm, dark, moist areas so the kitchen and bathroom are their favourite places as they are close to food and water supplies.
+Habitat: Cockroaches like warm, dark, moist areas, so the kitchen and bathroom are their favorite places as they are close to food and water supplies.

 German cockroaches are the most common household insect in the US and find their way into homes via such things as grocery bags, infested equipment, and boxes.

 They are more active at night when they come out in search of food.